Nansen Training | Dialogue in Conflict | Lillehammer

 March 16th - 20th 2026 | Norway

-This training is for you who is interested in exploring the potential of dialogue to transform conflicts into opportunities, regardless of educational background or profession.
+This training is for you who is interested in exploring the potential of dialogue to transform conflicts into opportunities.

 MAIN COMPONENTS